Cleeng/mediastore-sdk/README.md

 ## Subscriptions

-`Subscriptions` is a component that will list all subscriptions that are linked with a given logged in subscriber.
+`Subscriptions` is a component that will list all subscriptions that are linked with a given logged in customer.
 There is an option to cancel or resume the selected subscription from the list of subscriptions.

 **Props**